Clinical and Laboratory Monitoring of Pediatric HIV Infection

 Evaluation at Initiation of Antiretroviral Therapy

-At the time of ART initiation, a physical examination should be performed, including assessment of weight and height, and baseline labs for CD4 count and plasma viral load should be obtained to monitor ART response (see Table 6 below).
+At the time of ART initiation, a physical examination should be performed, including assessment of weight and height, sexual maturity rating, and baseline labs for CD4 count, and plasma viral load should be obtained to monitor ART response (see Table 6 below).
 To set the baseline for monitoring ART toxicity (see Management of Medication Toxicity or Intolerance), a complete blood count, urinalysis, and serum chemistry panel (including levels of electrolytes, creatinine, glucose, and hepatic transaminases) should be performed (see Table 6 below).
 The levels of serum lipids (cholesterol and triglycerides) also should be measured.
-For information about the adverse effects (AEs) associated with a specific ARV drug, see Appendix A: Pediatric Antiretroviral Drug Information for complete information on each drug.
+For information about the adverse effects (AEs) associated with a specific ARV drug, see Appendix A. Pediatric Antiretroviral Drug Information for complete information on each drug.
 Tables 17a–17k in Management of Medication Toxicity or Intolerance provide information about specific toxicities associated with ARV drugs (e.g., osteopenia and osteoporosis, lipodystrophies and weight gain, nephrotoxic effects) and include guidance for prevention, monitoring, and management.

 Clinical and Laboratory Monitoring After Initiating or Changing an Antiretroviral Regimen

-Children who start ART or who change to a new regimen should be monitored to assess the effectiveness, tolerability, and AEs of the regimen and to evaluate medication adherence.
-Clinicians and multidisciplinary teams should schedule frequent clinical in-person and/or telemedicine visits to monitor patients closely during the first few months after initiating a new ARV regimen.
 Telemedicine visits and telehealth communication platforms are particularly relevant to the care of adolescent patients based on their technology access and habits.3,4 Additional check-ins via telephone and/or telehealth (emails, text messaging, app-based communications) may support adherence and early identification of medication side effects.
 The continuity of patient and caregiver interactions is an opportunity for clinicians and the multidisciplinary team to provide support and discuss adherence with patients and their caregivers.

-A recent systematic review of randomized controlled trials from the last 10 years that used a telemedicine approach as a study intervention or assessed telemedicine as a subspecialty of pediatric care found that telemedicine services for the general public and pediatric care are comparable to or better than in-person services.5 Use of telemedicine as remote, technology-based access to clinical services in HIV care is growing and has been shown to achieve similar outcomes as those associated with in-person care.6 People with HIV on ART achieve similar clinical responses to therapy, adherence to treatment, quality-of-life scores, and psychological and emotional status, whether treated through telemedicine or in person.7-9 When selecting the format for clinical follow-up, it is important to recognize differences and similarities between in-person and telemedicine visits (see Table 4 below).
+When selecting the format for clinical follow-up, it is important to recognize differences and similarities between in-person and telemedicine visits (see Table 4 below).
 The benefits of telemedicine visits include patient and caregiver convenience, lack of travel, flexibility, and ability to visualize ART handling/swallowing and conduct directly observed therapy in the home setting.
 Telemedicine visits, however, require technological access and capacity and limit the provider’s ability to conduct physical examinations and obtain laboratory testing on site,6-8 as well as to perform periodic measurements of body weight, which are important for dose modification in rapidly growing infants, and to monitor for excessive weight gain as a possible AE of some ARVs.
 Cooperative children can be weighed and have their height measured at home if a scale and measuring tape are available, with simple instructions for continuity, or directly observed during a synchronous visit or obtained from a recent pediatric or other specialty in-office visit.10 Additionally, providers need to arrange and coordinate access to the laboratory testing and be familiar with state and local requirements for carrying out, documenting, and billing telemedicine visits.
 Although both in-person and telemedicine visits involve considerations for stigma, privacy, and confidentiality, these considerations differ between health care and home/community-based settings.
 For example, the caregiver who has not disclosed the HIV and ART status of the child at home might prefer in-person visits at the clinic or specific hours and/or alternative locations for a telemedicine visit.

 Table 4.
 Characteristics and Requirements for In-Person Clinic Visits vs. Telemedicine Visits